 Yes.
 Becoming a CNA provides a fulfilling and challenging career opportunity for individuals with limited education.
 Nursing assistants make a median annual income of $29,640, according to the BLS.
 However, with experience and further education, individuals can advance to higher-paying positions, such as medical and health services managers who earn a median annual salary of $100,980.

 A career as a CNA provides significant advantages to individuals who want to quickly get started in healthcare.
 Within about six months, CNAs complete state-approved nursing assistant programs offered at high schools or community colleges.

 CNAs gain work experience in a variety of settings needed to advance and become an RN.
-Among other benefits, the job also provides CNAs the networking opportunities to work with doctors and nurses.
+Among other benefits, the job allows CNAs to work directly with patients, as well as the networking opportunities to work with doctors and nurses.

 Some of the highest paying industries for CNAs include surgical hospitals and specialty hospitals that respectively pay annual mean salaries of $32,540 and $33,170.
 Visit this page to learn more about what CNAs get paid.

 CNA training programs appeal to individuals because of the minimal educational requirements and short time commitment.
-This fast and affordable pathway allows individuals to quickly begin working a CNA or find other entry-level nursing positions.
+This fast and affordable pathway allows individuals to quickly begin working as a CNA.
 CNAs can use the work training and practical skills they gain to prepare for nursing school.

 Education Requirements to Become a CNA

 Most employers do not require a college degree to become a CNA.
 At a minimum, CNAs need a high school or GRE diploma, and must complete training programs offered through vocational schools, community colleges, hospitals, high schools, or organizations like the Red Cross.

 Training programs take about 6-12 months.
 In that time, prospective CNAs learn basic nursing skills through classroom lessons, labs, and hands-on learning experiences taught under the supervision of nurses.